vinhsieu/BasketBallServer/README.md

 # Node.js

-This is a simple example e-commerce application is developed using Angular.js as frontend and Node.js as backend.
+This is a simple Node.js as backend.

-Currently developing backend of the application, once it completes i will create frontend store.

 ## Installation